weecology/sad-comparison/chapter2.md

 #Usage Notes
 <!-- Best practices for using the data, EcoData Retriever compatible.  -->
 This is compiled data from a variety of literature sources.
-Among studies within the same taxonomic grouping, methods of collection, capture success, etc. vary, and the differences among taxa are even greater.
-However, within a study, methods of data collection are the same.
-Because of the methodological variation present in compiled data, it is more appropriate to treat each site individually, rather than aggregating sites across studies.
-Aggregating data across sites can lead to false signals in species richness, abundance,  etc. that are due to methodological rather than biological/ecological differences.<!--Why should these be done one at a time  (methods aren't the same, why this is important)-->
+Within a study, methods of data collection are the same.
+However, among studies within the same taxonomic grouping, methods of collection, capture success, etc. vary, and the differences among taxa are even greater.  , Because of the methodological variation present in compiled data, it is more appropriate to treat each site individually, rather than aggregating sites across studies.
+Aggregating data across sites can lead to false signals in species richness, abundance,  etc. that are due to methodological rather than biological/ecological differences.  <!--Why should these be done one at a time  (methods aren't the same, why this is important)-->

 #References